 Forced Labour and Political Persecution

-a barrister of repute and the director of a large fishery concern were among the first victims.
-It was also a striking feature of the Bolshevik methods that they turned with special malice against persons who
+of agricultural organisations, a barrister of repute and the director of a large fishery concern were among the first victims.

-constraint was brought to bear on specialists of all kinds, doctors and nurses, engineers and fitters, university professors
+pressure equivalent to constraint was brought to bear on specialists of all kinds, doctors and nurses, engineers and fitters,

-and assistants, to prevail upon them to offer their services to the Soviet Government.
-At the same time certain categories
+university professors and assistants, to prevail upon them to offer their services to the Soviet Government.
+At the same time

-of people were singled out for special reprisals.
-In this way the remnants of the Polish police were exterminated, while the
+certain categories of people were singled out for special reprisals.
+In this way the remnants of the Polish police were exterminated,

-whole personnel of the administration of justice - judges, public prosecutors and prison inspectors - were carried off to
+while the whole personnel of the administration of justice - judges, public prosecutors and prison inspectors - were carried

-unknown places.
-The same fate overtook the entire forestry service, whether private or State-owned, although at first these
+off to unknown places.
+The same fate overtook the entire forestry service, whether private or State-owned, although at first

 provinces through the refugees that any person suspected by the Bolsheviks would disappear in this way.
 To be suspected it